 Due to the lack of regulation, it can be difficult to find a good adoption law center.
 Since there are no certifications from objective sources that testify to the trustworthiness of the law center, a family will have to ask a lot of questions and verify the answers themselves.
 This can be tiring.
 However, this choice is too important to make without knowing for sure that the adoption professional you will work with is conducting adoptions in a safe, ethical and legal way.

 For these reasons, working with a national adoption agency is a choice many adoptive families make.
 The portion of the adoption process that adoption law centers do excel at is national advertising.
 With a national adoption agency, a family can still benefit from top-notch nationwide advertising efforts while experiencing the support of a social work department and the peace of mind that comes from working with a regulated, licensed professional.

-If you are interested in the possibility of working with a trusted national adoption agency, you can request free information online or call 1-800-ADOPTION at any time to speak with an adoption specialist.
+If you are interested in the possibility of working with a trusted national adoption agency, you can request free information online today to get started.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.